Alyssa Panitch: Career

 During her later tenure at the institution, Panitch continued to focus on designing biopolymers that improve tissue healing and regeneration by researching intracellular and extracellular approaches to direct molecular and cellular processes.
 In 2014, she became the founding director of Deliberate Innovation for Faculty (DIFF) to assist in mentoring Purdue innovators who have an interest in translating their inventions to the public through commercialization, collaboration, or entrepreneurship.
 The following year, Panitch was elected a Fellow of the Biomedical Engineering Society for her "exceptional achievements in the field of biomedical engineering."
 She was also elected to the National Academy of Inventors and appointed vice provost for faculty affairs at Purdue.

 In June 2016, Panitch left Purdue to join the Department of Biomedical Engineering at the University of California, Davis.
 Upon joining the faculty, she was the recipient of a 2019 Science Translation and Innovative Research Grant to help fund her research with ischemia-reperfusion injury.
 As her research team had already begun in vivo research, the grant was used to study doses as she prepared for human clinical trials.
 The following year, Panitch received the CTSC Pilot Translation and Clinical Studies Program's Highly Innovative Award to assist her in using one's hollow nanoparticle system to treat osteoarthritis in vivo.
 She also joined colleagues Aijun Wang and Kit S. Lam to establish VasoBio Inc. after they identified a molecule and developed a new technology to coat the graft and maintain vein health during standard vascular access grafts for dialysis.

+Panitch is still working as a researcher with Emory University, where in March 2026, she contributed to the research of molecular and antiangiogenic effects paclitaxel-loaded nanoparticles.
+This laboratory demonstrates how nanoparticle type and composition influence the molecular effects and in vivo antiangiogenic activity of PTX, where they found that nanocarriers not only act as delivery systems but may also confer additional biological effects that may contribute to PTX cytotoxicity.